Balchik Airfield: History

 The first information about the establishment of an airfield in the region is from 1 July 1935.
 The town of Balchik was at that time within the Kingdom of Romania.
 The established civil airfield served the Balchik-Constanţa-Bucharest air route and was probably established by the will of the Romanian royal dynasty; to use the resort facilities of the region and the summer palace residence of Queen Marie of Romania, Balchik Palace is located 2 kilometres south-west of Balchik.
 The air traffic was carried out by several 6-seater Junkers (Junkers F 13) aircraft.

 By virtue of the Treaty of Craiova in 1940, Southern Dobruja was returned to Bulgaria.
 The departing Romanian authorities had practically destroyed everything related to the airfield - the equipment had been removed, the windows were broken or the buildings half-destroyed, the water wells blocked.
 Even the runway was ploughed across.
 The following year, the Bulgarian government approved plans by the defence ministry to use the airfield for military purposes.

 Military air base

-The first military aircraft based on Balchik airfield were in fact several aircraft of types Heinkel 111 and Junkers 88 of the German Luftwaffe, mainly for reconnaissance flights during World War Two.
+The first military aircraft based on Balchik airfield were in fact several aircraft of types Heinkel He 111 and Junkers Ju 88 of the German Luftwaffe, mainly for reconnaissance flights during World War Two.
 The Luftwaffe also rebuilt the airfield.
 With the German invasion of the Soviet Union in Operation Barbarossa on 22 June 1941, this small German military unit left the borders of Bulgaria.